 When to apply

-Scholarship applications are due on or before the 23 March 2018.
-The successful applicant would need to be prepared to start candidature as soon as possible after the closing date.
+Scholarship applications are open until filled.
+The successful applicant would need to be prepared to start candidature as soon as possible.

 How to apply

 Submit a research proposal of no more than two pages, two referee reports, certified copies of academic transcripts and curriculum vitae to AskUNE.
 The research proposal should set out under separate headings the aims, background, approach and methodology, and expected outcomes of the applicant's envisaged project with reference to selected recent scholarly literature.